Go to Reviews.org AU Edition

 How to Make Your Phone Charge Faster

-Waiting for your phone to charge is like waiting for the oven to preheat, or your baby to fall asleep, or for the election to finally come around.
+Waiting for your phone to charge is like waiting for the oven to preheat, or your baby to fall asleep.
 It’s one of those things that’s really annoying to wait for, so let’s try to minimize how long it takes to charge our phones.

 Put your phone in airplane mode

 If you want to charge your phone as quickly as possible, always put it in Airplane mode before plugging in your charger.
 When your phone is in Airplane mode, it stops using cellular, Bluetooth, radio, and Wi-Fi features that constantly drain your battery in the background.

 According to Verizon, putting your phone in Airplane mode charges four times faster than charging it normally.
 So if it usually takes about four hours for your phone to fully charge, you can bring that number down to an hour instead in Airplane mode.

 It’s super easy to turn on Airplane mode on both iPhone and Android devices.
 Go to the Settings on your device and you can enable Airplane mode on the first screen you see.
 Alternatively, you can turn it off in your iPhone’s Control Center as well.

 This is where you can find the Airplane mode toggle on your iPhone.